FatCharlie/DiscoBox/README.md

 Send it into our Beta Barium Borate (BBO) type-ii non-linear crystal where occasionally one 405nm photon splits into two 810nm daughter photons and become entangled via Spontaneous Parametric Down Conversion (SPDC).

-Our entangled photons exit the crystal with orthogonal polarization which we exploit with a polarizing beam splitter (PBS), sending photon A down one path and photon B down the other.
+Our entangled photons exit the crystal with orthogonal polarizations (from the type-II phase matching), which we exploit with a polarizing beam splitter (PBS) which both splits the paths and by reflecting off the PBS we physically flip the sign of the reflected photon's OAM index, which is what lets us pair up the anti-correlated ℓ values later (more in the math section).

 Each path gets a Multi-plane light converter (MPLC) setup, which is a Spatial Light Modulator (SLM) and a mirror angled to make several passes through it.
-Here is where our quantum gates get written via Unitary transformations, and also set the measurement basis before we send it into the fiber.
-The single mode fiber discards everything but its fundamental mode so we convert whichever mode we're projecting onto into that mode.
+Here is where our quantum gates get written (via Unitary transformations), and also set the measurement basis before we send it into the fiber.
+A single-mode fiber only efficiently couples the fundamental Gaussian mode, so the last hologram is calculated to "flatten" whichever mode we're currently projecting onto back down into that fundamental mode.

-Finally each path hits it's own Single Photon Avalanche Diode (SPAD) detector, where we register our final output, which we interpet as a number in the range of 1-16 (1-2^no_qubits).
+Finally each path hits its own Single Photon Avalanche Diode (SPAD) detector.
+The final "1-16" value per photon isn't read out simultaneously, it's determined by which of the 16 sequential hologram settings on that path's MPLC was active when the click registered.

 ![simple schematic](images/discobox_schematic_white2.svg)